MadOne/weishaupt_modbus/README.md

 # Weishaupt_modbus

-This integration lets you monitor and controll your weishaupt heatpump through modbus This is how it might look:
+This integration lets you monitor and controll your weishaupt heatpump through modbus.
+This is how it might look:
 ![Bildschirmfoto vom 2024-07-31 21-41-56](https://github.com/user-attachments/assets/3fde9b18-f9ea-4e75-94ee-25ef6f799dcf)